van-bug/van-bug.github.io/src/index.md

 VanBUG meets every month from September through April.
 Research presentations by bioinformatics leaders, students and industry representatives are followed by networking over pizza and refreshments

 [Upcoming meetings](./schedule) will be held at St. Paul's Hospital from 6:00pm to 9:00pm and are free and open to all.
+ZOOM information for remote attendees will be made available the day of the event.

 As a service to the community, other bioinformatics events are posted to the Calendar Visit our sister groups for bioinformatics events in Montreal (MonBUG) and now Toronto (TorBUG)!